Travelers accused of breaking quarantine set to leave Hawaii

-HONOLULU (AP) — A group of 21 travelers arrested on suspicion of violating Hawaii’s coronavirus quarantine order have agreed to leave the state because of threats from residents, a woman in the group said Monday.
+HONOLULU (AP) — A group of 21 travelers arrested on suspicion of violating Hawaii’s coronavirus quarantine order have agreed to leave the state because of threats from residents, a member of the group said Monday.

 Kendra Carter said some of the harassment involved death threats.